The “Stem Cells and Brain Tumours” team has been working on the project with the team from Nice’s Institute for Research on Cancer and Ageing.

 The meeting was organised by the French National Cancer Institute (INCa), as part of the “paediatric oncology task force”.
 This working group was created in 2019 and meets every month.
 It has the task of drawing up a draft action plan, with an additional €5 million committed specifically to paediatric cancer research.

-This is the framework that enabled Dr. Picco’s to present the project, developed in cooperation with Eric Röttinger’s team (IRCAN – Institute of Research on Cancer and Ageing, Nice).
+This is the context in which Dr. Picco presented the project, developed in cooperation with Eric Röttinger’s team (IRCAN – Institute of Research on Cancer and Ageing, Nice).
 This project aims to use the sea anemone as a model to study the very early stages leading to the appearance of paediatric brain cancers.

 What do sea anemones have in common with humans?